The History of Kissing

 Posted Feb 23, 2014

-Whatever the case, kissing behavior is not unique to human beings.
-Primates such as Bonobo apes frequently kiss one another; dogs and cats lick and nuzzle one another, and members of other species; even snails and insects engage in antennal play.
-It could be that, rather than kissing, these animals are in fact grooming, smelling, or communicating with one another, but even so, their behavior implies and strengthens trust and bonding.
+Whatever the case, kissing behaviour is not unique to human beings.
+Primates such as Bonobo apes frequently kiss one another; dogs and cats lick and nuzzle one another and members of other species; even snails and insects engage in antennal play.
+It could be that, rather than kissing, these animals are in fact grooming, smelling, or communicating with one another, but even so, their behaviour implies and strengthens trust and bonding.

 Fear, O Achilles, the wrath of heaven; think on your own father and have compassion upon me, who am the more pitiable, for I have steeled myself as no man yet has ever steeled himself before me, and have raised to my lips the hand of him who slew my son.

-In his Histories, which date to the 5th century BC, Herodotus speaks of kissing among the Persians, who greeted men of equal rank with a kiss on the mouth and those of slightly lower rank with a kiss on the cheek.
-He also reports that, because Greeks ate of the cow, which was sacred to the Egyptians, the Egyptians refused to kiss them on the mouth.
-Kisses also feature in the Old Testament.
-Disguised as Esau, Jacob kisses the blind Isaac and thereby steals his brother's blessing.
-In the Song of Songs, which celebrates sexual love, one of the lovers implores, "Let him kiss me with the kisses of his mouth, for thy love is better than wine."
+In the Histories, which date back to the 5th century BCE, Herodotus speaks of kissing among the Persians, who greeted men of equal rank with a kiss on the mouth and those of slightly lower rank with a kiss on the cheek.
+He also reports that, because the Greeks ate of the cow, which was sacred to the Egyptians, the Egyptians refused to kiss them on the mouth.

-Roman kisses fulfilled purposes from the social and political to the sexual.
-In an age of widespread illiteracy, kisses served to seal agreements; thus the expression "to seal with a kiss" and the "X" on the dotted line.
-The social status of a Roman citizen determined the part of the body on which he or she could kiss the emperor, from cheek to foot.
-Couples got married by kissing in front of a gathered assembly, a practice that still carries on today.
+Roman kisses fulfilled purposes from the political and legal to the social and sexual.
+The status of a Roman citizen determined the part of the body on which he or she could kiss the emperor, from cheek to foot.
+In an age of widespread illiteracy, kisses served to seal agreements—hence the expression ‘to seal with a kiss’ and the ‘X’ on the dotted line.
+Couples got married by kissing in front of a gathered assembly, a Roman practice that has survived to this day.

-Practices changed with the decline of Rome and the rise of Christianity.
-Early Christians often greeted one another with a "holy kiss," which was believed to be associated with a transfer of spirit.
-The Latin anima means both "breath of air" and "soul," and, like animus (mind), derives from the Proto-Indo-European root ane- (to breathe, blow).
-Although St. Peter had spoken of the "kiss of charity," and St Paul of the "holy kiss," early church sects omitted kissing on Maundy Thursday, the day of the year on which Judas betrayed Jesus with a kiss.
-Outside the Church, kissing was used to cement rank and social order—for example, subjects and vassals kissed the robe of the king or the ring or slippers of the pope.
+Habits changed with the decline of Rome and the rise of Christianity.
+Early Christians often greeted one another with a "holy kiss", which was believed to lead to a transfer of spirit.
+The Latin anima means both "breath of air" and "soul", and, like animus [mind], derives from the Proto-Indo-European root ane- [to breathe, blow].
+Although St Peter had spoken of the "kiss of charity", and St Paul of the "holy kiss", early church sects omitted kissing on Maundy Thursday, the day of the year on which Judas betrayed Jesus with a kiss.
+Outside of the Church, kissing was used to cement rank and social order, for example, subjects and vassals kissed the robe of the king, or the ring or slippers of the pope.

 Vātsyāyana, Kama Sutra, Part 2 Ch.
 3, On Kissing.